-To receive financial aid, students must generally be enrolled at least half-time as a regular student in an eligible program.
-Scholarships generally require fulltime enrollment.
+To receive financial aid, students must be enrolled in an eligible degree program.
+Scholarships generally require full-time enrollment.
 Courses taken as audit are not included toward financial aid enrollment requirements.
-Award amounts are generally pro-rated according to enrollment status.
+Award amounts are prorated according to enrollment status.

 Full-time 12+ credit hours

 Three-quarter time 9-11 credit hours

 Half-time 6-8 credit hours